 - International business and economics

-Master of Laws programs prepare students who already have a J.D. to specialize in areas such as corporate law, international business law or environmental law.
-Some LL.M. programs have no defined course requirements, allowing students to design their own curricula.
-LL.M. programs are usually one year in length.
-LL.M. programs that require specific coursework might include the following classes:
+Master of Laws programs prepare students who already have a J.D. to specialize in a particular area of interest, such as corporate law, international business law or environmental law.
+Some of these one-year programs have no defined course requirements, allowing students to design their own curricula.
+Some course options include:

 - Banking regulations and laws